up

 Administration

-This division provides general administrative support to the Sheriff's Office including personnel and labor relation matters, planning and policy, training, background investigations, payroll, purchasing, internal investigations, automation, grants, and budget-related functions.
-The Administrative Division provides technical support for the Sheriff's Records Management System (E*Justice).
-The Administrative Division also oversees the Sheriff's compliance with recognized accreditation standards.
+This division provides general administrative support to the Sheriff's Office including personnel and labor relations matters, planning and policy, training, background investigations, payroll, purchasing, internal investigations, automation, grants, and budget-related functions.
+The Administration division provides technical support for the Sheriff's Records Management System (E*Justice).
+The Administration Division also oversees the Sheriff's compliance with recognized accreditation standards.
 The Assistant Sheriffs direct research and development of policies, procedures, and regulations to meet professional standards developed for law enforcement agencies.

 The Assistant Sheriffs oversee internal investigations, represent the Sheriff's Office in legislative matters, and provide legal direction.
-The Sheriff's Office participates in school functions, civic association meetings, and serves on commissions and committees.
-The Sheriff's Office also serves on applicant, promotional, and disciplinary boards of other public safety agencies.
-Administrative personnel organize and teach in-service and specialized deputy training and periodic weapons qualification, as required by the Maryland Police Training Commission.
-The Sheriff's Office also responds to mutual-aid calls as necessary.
-The office also participates in law enforcement task forces and units such as the Special Response Team, Special Events Response Team, and Hostage Negotiation Team in cooperation with the Montgomery County Police Department, Montgomery County Fire and Rescue Services, and other law enforcement agencies.
+Staff from the Administration division also serve on applicant, promotional, and disciplinary boards of other public safety agencies.
+Administration personnel organize and teach in-service and specialized deputy training and periodic weapons qualification, as required by the Maryland Police Training Commission.
+Staff from the Sheriff's Office also respond to mutual-aid calls as necessary.
+Additionally, Sheriff's Office staff participate in law enforcement task forces and units such as the Special Response Team, Special Events Response Team, and Hostage Negotiation Team in cooperation with the Montgomery County Police Department, Montgomery County Fire and Rescue Service, and other law enforcement agencies.

 Explore